meower-media/server/README.md

 ### Rest API

-This rest api is configured to use CF Argo Tunnels for getting client IPs, but otherwise everything will function.
+This Rest API is configured to use CF Argo Tunnels for getting client IPs, but otherwise everything will function.

 Currently supported functions of the API: